Skip to main content

 if

-The if template tags allows to define conditions allowing to control which blocks should be executed.
+The if template tag makes it possible to define conditions allowing to control which blocks should be executed.
 An if tag must always start with an if condition, followed by any number of intermediate elsif conditions and an optional (and final) else block.
 It also requires a closing endif tag.

 For example: